CodeScoring/docs/docs/on-premise/how-to/ldap-settings.en.md

 - `LDAP port` - port of **LDAP** server;
 - `User search base` - specifies where to search for user records;
 - `User search filter` - filter for searching user records.
 Must contain the `%USERNAME%` pattern, when searching it will be replaced by the name of the user;
-will be replaced by the name of the user for which LDAP authentication is performed;
 - `Username field` - attribute storing the name of the user's KM in the record about it;
 - `Email field` - attribute storing the user's email in the record about it;
 - `First name field` - attribute storing user's name in its record;